 The exhibition at Jeu de Paume museum charts the entirety of the artist's career, from photographs close to the photojournalism created in the first Hungarian years to the experiments of the Parisian period to architectural views of New York from the years 1930-1940, followed, towards the end of his life, by a new experimental phase.

-Organized around the major works that the photographer published during his lifetime, it will include works from Distortions (1976), Day of Paris (1945), Sixty Years of Photography (1972), J’aime Paris (1974), Of New York (1976) and Hungarians Memories (1982).
+Organized around the major works that the photographer published during his lifetime, it will include examples from Distortions (1976), Day of Paris (1945), Sixty Years of Photography (1972), J'aime Paris (1974), Of New York (1976) and Hungarians Memories (1982).
 The museum show also features about fifteen modern prints in reference to the book From My Window (1981), a series of reproductions the photographer made at the end of his life.

 It was in Hungary that the camera became his "small book of notes, a book of sketches."
 André Kertész once explained:

 I photographed things that surrounded me - human things, animals, my house, shadows, peasants, life around me.
 I always photographed what the moment revealed to me.